On the almost-principal minors of a symmetric matrix

 \section{Introduction}

 $ $

-Motivated by work of Brualdi et al.\ \cite{P} on the principal rank characteristic sequence (pr-sequence), Butler et al.\ \cite{EPR} introduced the enhanced principal rank characteristic sequence (epr-sequence) as an ``enhancement'' of the pr-sequence, which they defined as follows: For a given symmetric matrix $B \in \Fnn$, where $F$ is a field, the \textit{enhanced principal rank characteristic sequence} (epr-sequence) of $B$ is $\epr(B) = \ell_1\ell_2 \cdots \ell_n$, where
+Motivated by work of Brualdi et al.\ \cite{P} on the principal rank characteristic sequence (pr-sequence), Butler et al.\ \cite{EPR} introduced the enhanced principal rank characteristic sequence (epr-sequence), which they defined as follows: For a given symmetric matrix $B \in \Fnn$, where $\F$ is a field, the \textit{enhanced principal rank characteristic sequence} (epr-sequence) of $B$ is $\epr(B) = \ell_1\ell_2 \cdots \ell_n$, where

 where a minor of {\em order} $k$ is the determinant of a $k \times k$ submatrix of $B$.
+(The definition of ``principal minor'' appears below.)
 After subsequent work on epr-sequences (see \cite{{EPR-Hermitian}, {skew}, {XMR-Classif}, {XMR-Char 2}}), another sequence, one that refines the epr-sequence, called the signed enhanced principal rank characteristic sequence (sepr-sequence), was introduced by Mart\'inez-Rivera in \cite{XMR-sepr}.
-Recently, Fallat and Mart\'inez-Rivera \cite{qpr} extended the definition of the epr-sequence by also taking into consideration the almost-principal minors of the matrix, leading them to a new sequence, which we will define after introducing some terminology: For $B \in \Fnn$ and $\alpha, \beta \subseteq \{1,2, \dots, n\}$, $B[\alpha, \beta]$ will denote the submatrix lying in rows indexed by $\alpha$ and columns indexed by $\beta$; $B[\alpha, \beta]$ is an {\em almost-principal} submatrix of $B$ if $|\alpha| = |\beta|$ and $|\alpha \cap \beta| = |\alpha|-1$; the minor $\det B[\alpha,\beta]$ is an {\em almost-principal} minor of $B$ if $B[\alpha, \beta]$ is an almost-principal submatrix of $B$; the minor $\det B[\alpha,\beta]$ is a {\em quasi-principal} minor of $B$ if $B[\alpha, \beta]$ is a principal or an almost-principal submatrix of $B$; we will say that an $n \times n$ matrix has {\em order} $n$; a sequence $t_1t_2 \cdots t_{k}$ from $\{\tt A,N,S\}$ is said to have {\em length} $k$.
-As introduced in \cite{qpr}, for a given symmetric matrix $B \in \Fnn$, where $F$ is a field, the \textit{quasi principal rank characteristic sequence} (qpr-sequence) of $B$ is $\qpr(B)=q_1q_2\cdots q_n$, where
+Recently, Fallat and Mart\'inez-Rivera \cite{qpr} extended the definition of the epr-sequence by also taking into consideration the almost-principal minors of the matrix, leading them to a new sequence, which we will define after introducing some terminology: For $B \in \Fnn$ and $\alpha, \beta \subseteq \{1,2, \dots, n\}$, $B[\alpha, \beta]$ will denote the submatrix lying in rows indexed by $\alpha$ and columns indexed by $\beta$; $B[\alpha, \beta]$ is a {\em principal} submatrix of $B$ if $\alpha = \beta$; the minor $\det B[\alpha,\beta]$ is a {\em principal} minor of $B$ if $B[\alpha, \beta]$ is a principal submatrix of $B$; $B[\alpha, \beta]$ is an {\em almost-principal} submatrix of $B$ if $|\alpha| = |\beta|$ and $|\alpha \cap \beta| = |\alpha|-1$; the minor $\det B[\alpha,\beta]$ is an {\em almost-principal} minor of $B$ if $B[\alpha, \beta]$ is an almost-principal submatrix of $B$; the minor $\det B[\alpha,\beta]$ is a {\em quasi-principal} minor of $B$ if $B[\alpha, \beta]$ is a principal or an almost-principal submatrix of $B$; we will say that an $n \times n$ matrix has {\em order} $n$; a sequence $t_1t_2 \cdots t_{k}$ from $\{\tt A,N,S\}$ is said to have {\em length} $k$.
+As introduced in \cite{qpr}, for a given symmetric matrix $B \in \Fnn$, where $\F$ is a field, the \textit{quasi principal rank characteristic sequence} (qpr-sequence) of $B$ is $\qpr(B)=q_1q_2\cdots q_n$, where